Tutorial

 STEP 2 - Add a data schema

-The data will be en embedded schema with its own changeset, and if needed, its own validation rules.
+The data will be an embedded schema with its own changeset, and if needed, its own validation rules.
 In this example, I want to add size and colour as additional fields to the products.

 In the product schema, I need to make 3 changes.

-1. alias the Data schema
+1. Alias the Data schema

-3. in the changeset, add the line |> cast_embed(:data)
+3. In the changeset, add the line |> cast_embed(:data)

-alias Tutorial.Shop.Data # <-- ADD THIS LINE
+alias MyApp.Shop.Data # <-- ADD THIS LINE

-embedsone :data, Data, onreplace: :update # <-- ADD THIS LINE
+embeds_one :data, Data, on_replace: :update # <-- ADD THIS LINE

-timestamps() end
+timestamps()

-assert {:ok, %Product{} = product} = Shop.createproduct(validattrs) assert product.data.size == "L" assert product.data.color == "green"
+assert {:ok, %Product{} = product} = Shop.create_product(valid_attrs)

 STEP 3 - Add embedded fields to the form